varUP/CL_scraper/README.md

 If you use this, make sure to install the correct version of python.

-navigate to http://chromedriver.chromium.org/downloads and download the latest version of chromedriver for Ubuntu
+Navigate to http://chromedriver.chromium.org/downloads and download the latest version of chromedriver for Ubuntu

 Often, you might get an error where chrome driver will fail to connect to a website with status connection of 200.
 It is important to remember to update the chromedriver binary every once in a while.
 You don't know how many